ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 ### Finding Errors

+0. Check if the same failure is happening on the `main` branch or multiple PRs.
+   If it is, open a ticket and tell the Zebra team lead.

 1. Look for the earliest job that failed, and find the earliest failure.

 For example, this failure doesn't tell us what actually went wrong: